WHAT IS CONTACT DERMATITIS?

 These allergy medications will generally accelerate the healing process and help you feel better, faster.

-If you are experiencing contact dermatitis, the specialists and associates at the New York Allergy & Sinus Centers want to help.
+If you are experiencing contact dermatitis, the specialists and associates at the NY Allergy & Sinus Centers want to help.
 We have access to the latest testing and treatments, and we have convenient allergy & asthma clinics throughout NYC: Murray Hill, Midtown, Upper West Side, Chelsea, and Queens.
-We have adult and pediatric patients from around New York City, including Manhattan, Brooklyn, Staten Island, Queens, and the Bronx.
+We have adult and pediatric patients from around NYC, including Manhattan, Brooklyn, Staten Island, Queens, and the Bronx.
 Call NYASC at 212-686-4448 for more information.